mjfrigaard/sharing-your-work/manuscript/00intro.md

 ## Why write a book on RStudio, Git, and Github?

 We found these topics were missing from a lot of statistical coursework, but they're essential to getting things done when we're working with data.
-We've also wanted to try and answer some of the questions we frequently get when training people on RStudio and Github.
+We also wanted to try and answer some of the questions we've frequently heard while training people on RStudio and Github.

 We use these tools daily now, but we began our careers in other statistical programs (SPSS, Stata, SAS).
 We abandoned those tools because of the sheer number of tasks we can accomplish with RStudio and Github, and that's what makes us recommend this toolchain to you.
 We also reached out to our colleagues and included their lessons and insights.